 Rahul is a TV addict who can never get enough of good shows.
 His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

 Daredevil is Marvel’s best work yet.
-Some people think this show is a bit overrated, and I agree with them to some extent.
+Some people think this series is a bit overrated, and I agree with them to some extent.
 You have to agree, however, that it’s one of the best superhero TV shows ever produced.
 Daredevil easily surpasses rest of the Marvel’s and DC’s offerings.

 The plot revolves around Matt Murdock, who balances his life of an ordinary, blind lawyer in the daylight and a fearless vigilante at nights.